Kobun42/Unverum-FUGA/README.md

-# Unverum
+# Unverum-FUGA
-Unverum Mod Manager is a tool that allows gamers to download, install, and manage mods for several Unreal Engine 4 anime games.
-The name Unverum comes from the Latin translation of real, verum.
+Unverum-FUGA is a branch of the Unverum Mod Manager.
+It is a tool that allows gamers to download, install, and manage mods for several Unreal Engine 4 anime games.

 ## Supported Games
 - Dragon Ball FIghterZ